Matt Walsh (comedian)

-Matthew Paul Walsh (born October 13, 1964) is an American comedian and actor, best known for his role as Mike McLintock in Veep for which he received two Primetime Emmy Award nominations.
-He is a founding member of the Upright Citizens Brigade sketch comedy troupe, with which he co-starred in the original television series and the 2015 reboot.
+Matthew Paul Walsh (born October 13, 1964) is an American comedian and actor.
+He is best known for his role as Mike McLintock in Veep for which he received two Primetime Emmy Award nominations.
+He is a founding member of the Upright Citizens Brigade sketch comedy troupe, with which he co-starred in its original television series and the 2015 reboot.
 He also previously starred in short-lived comedy programs such as Dog Bites Man and Players, and was a correspondent on The Daily Show with Jon Stewart.
-He has also appeared in films such as Road Trip (2000), Bad Santa (2003), School for Scoundrels (2006), Role Models (2008), The Hangover (2009) and The Do-Over (2016).
+He has also appeared in films such as Road Trip (2000), Bad Santa (2003), School for Scoundrels (2006), Role Models (2008), The Hangover (2009), and The Do-Over (2016).

 Early life

 Walsh was born in Chicago, the fourth of seven children of Dick and Audrey Walsh.
 He graduated from Hinsdale South High School in 1982.
 While in high school he played on the football team as a backup tight end.
 He attended Northern Illinois University, where he graduated with a degree in Psychology, also spending a year studying abroad in Austria at Salzburg College.